eu-digital-identity-wallet/eudi-srv-pid-issuer/README.md

 Variable: `ISSUER_EHIC_KEY_ATTESTATIONS_CONSTRAINTS_USER_AUTHENTICATION`
 Description: Comma separated list of strings.
 Each string specifies an accepted level of attack resistance protection regarding the authentication of user when using the keys included in the key attestation.
 Default value: N/A

+Variable: `ISSUER_LEARNINGCREDENTIAL_ENABLED`
+Description: Whether to enabled support for issuing Learning Credentials.
+Default value: `true`

+Variable: `ISSUER_LEARNINGCREDENTIAL_SDJWTVC_ENCODER_DIGESTS_HASHALGORITHM`
+Description: Hash algorithm used to calculate the disclosure digests of Learning Credentials issued in *SD-JWT VC* format.
+Allowed values: `sha-256`, `sha-384`, `sha-512`, `sha3-256`, `sha3-384`, `sha3-512`
+Default value: `sha-256`

+Variable: `ISSUER_LEARNINGCREDENTIAL_VALIDITY`
+Description: Validity of Learning Credentials issued.
+Uses Period syntax.
+Default value: `P30D`

+Variable: `ISSUER_LEARNINGCREDENTIAL_NOTIFICATIONS_ENABLED`
+Description: Whether to enabled Notifications Endpoint support for issued Learning Credentials.
+Default value: `true`

+Variable: `ISSUER_LEARNINGCREDENTIAL_JWTPROOFS_SUPPORTEDSIGNINGALGORITHMS`
+Description: Comma separated list of the signing algorithms that can be used with JWT Proofs.
+Example: `ES256`

+Variable: `ISSUER_LEARNINGCREDENTIA_KEY_ATTESTATIONS_REQUIRED`
+Description: Boolean property that when set to true makes key attestations mandatory in proofs sent for Learning Credential attestation issuance.
+A key attestation is expected in a JWT proof or as a proof itself.
+Default value: `false`

+Variable: `ISSUER_LEARNINGCREDENTIA_KEY_ATTESTATIONS_CONSTRAINTS_KEY_STORAGE`
+Description: Comma separated list of strings.
+Each string specifies an accepted level of attack resistance protection regarding the storage of keys included in a key attestation.
+Default value: N/A

+Variable: `ISSUER_LEARNINGCREDENTIA_KEY_ATTESTATIONS_CONSTRAINTS_USER_AUTHENTICATION`
+Description: Comma separated list of strings.
+Each string specifies an accepted level of attack resistance protection regarding the authentication of user when using the keys included in the key attestation.
+Default value: N/A

 Variable: `ISSUER_CREDENTIALOFFER_URI`